sst/sst/www/docs/migrating/cdk.md

 ---
 title: Migrating From CDK
 sidebar_label: CDK
-description: "Migrating from AWS CDK to SST (SST)"
+description: "Migrating from AWS CDK to SST"
 ---

 :::note